juxhouse/bela-resources/Concepts.md

 ## Architecture

-Architecture is a collection of software ECDs.
+Architecture is a collection of ECDs.

 #### Built Architecture